 We are committed to rewarding our colleagues equally, regardless of gender.
-During the year we published our gender pay gap information.
-More information is available at www.enwl.co.uk.
+More information on our gender pay gap reporting is available at www.enwl.co.uk.

 Gender diversity

 Information on the composition of the workforce at the year-end is summarised below: